-Fine Gael deselects Verona Murphy from Wexford election ticket
+Fine Gael has confirmed that Verona Murphy has been removed from the party's general election ticket in Wexford.

 In a statement following a meeting of its executive council on Wednesday night, the party said it had “decided to deselect” Ms Murphy, who came third in a recent byelection in Wexford.

 “Ministers Michael D’Arcy and Paul Kehoe are the selected candidates for the Wexford constituency,” the statement added.